Trini Street Food

 Personally if I eat three doubles, that’s equal to a whole meal, and one is a snack.
 This is what it looks like:

-They cut it open and you can have channa in it if you want (at no extra cost), and again you need to tell them how much pepper you want.
+They cut it open and you can often have channa in it if you want (at no extra cost), and again you need to tell them how much pepper you want.

 People who sell pie often also sell saheena which also has some kind of fried dough (surprise surprise), also costs $5TT, also can have channa added to it, and also requires you to choose an amount of pepper.
 Saheena is a bit more crispy than pies and doubles, and the dough contains bahji (spinach).
 I love it.